medi-snap/website/README.md

 > 📝: Note: This is only 1 example of a user workflow, there are many other ways to use this app!

+1. Sign in to the app.
+2. Navigate to the camera screen and take a picture of your prescription slip.
+3. On the confirmation screen, check that the extracted information is correct and set the first dosage timing to 1 minute from now.
+4. The dosage card will appear on the Schedule View of the home screen, under the 'Upcoming Dosages' section.
+5. After 1 minute, click on the notification.
+6. The MediSnap app will open and you will receive a prompt to confirm that you have taken the dosage.
+7. Once you click 'yes', that dosage card will be cleared from the Schedule View.

 ## Upcoming Features

 ### Recurring Reminders for Missed Dosages

 ### Customization of Dosage Timings

+### Show 'Upcoming Dosages' for the Next Day

+### In-app Tutorial

 ## FAQs